Jana eyes pushing Callaway Golf for changes, stock surges

 Jana and three executives who have experience in the retail sector and have served on corporate boards made the filing early on Thursday and said they now own nearly 9 million shares, after buying them in May and early June for an average price of $15.71 a share.

-Shares of Callaway, which has a market capitalization of $1.7 billion, rose as much as 16.3% on Thursday and were still up 13.2% at $18.00 in early afternoon on the New York Stock Exchange.
+Shares of Callaway, which has a market capitalization of $1.7 billion, rose as much as 16.3% on Thursday and were still up 14.2% at $18.17 on Thursday afternoon on the New York Stock Exchange.

 New York-based Jana is one of the investment industry's most closely watched activists, having previously won board seats at Tiffany & Co TIF.N and ConAgra Brands Inc CAG.N and pushing for Whole Foods Market Inc and Pinnacle Foods Inc to sell themselves.